-In high school I discovered the world of pen and paper role playing games and I didn’t played much during a couple of years (in the middle of the PSX/N64 war), spending my free time at home reading rulebooks, creating character backstories or preparing adventures to GM.
+In high school I discovered the world of pen and paper role playing games and I stayed a bit away of video games for a couple of years (in the middle of the PSX/N64 war), spending my free time at home reading rulebooks, creating character backstories or preparing adventures to GM.
 I fell back to PC games, which were in a pretty good shape at that point: Baldur’s Gate (yeah, I loved D&D), Little Big Adventure, Civilization II, the first Half-Life and Max Payne.

 I was quite sure that I wanted to study something to do with computers.
 I studied Engineering in Computer Science at Universitat Pompeu Fabra, Barcelona.
 I really had very good times there, and I was quite an active member of the PLUG (our Linux User Group).
 I lean more to the open-source pragmatic side, because I always kept a windows boot at home in order to play games.

 After Galaxies, I tried most of the big games on the booming MMO genre: Dark Age of Camelot, EverQuest 2, City of Heroes, EVE Online, Guild Wars and, of course, World of Warcraft (although I didn’t get hooked until some years later, when Wrath of the Lich King was released).

 In my last year of the degree, I made friends with the guys that were doing a rather funny video game show in the local radio station: Game Over.
 They told me to come and visit the studio and hang out later.
 Eventually, they ask me to collaborate, because they liked the stuff that I was writing in their web forum and in my personal blog.

 The video game scene in Spain had started to resurface by then.
 Pyro Studios was very successful and my university had started a Masters Degree a couple of years before.
 I decided to try it and see if I could get a job programming video games.
 After the masters I managed to get hired at Digital Legends, I suspect because of my Linux and Python knowledge, but I am not ashamed of it.